goodwinc/metis-copy/class_lectures/week03-luther2/01-assumptions/pair.md

 1) Load Diabetes Dataset from SK Learn (`sklearn.datasets.load_diabetes()`).
 Note that data may already be normalized.

+2) Using sklearn model selection's `train_test_split`, hold out a portion of the data for final testing.

-2) Use the KFold function from sklearn's cross validation module to divide the data into 5 training/test sets.
+3) Use the KFold function from sklearn's cross validation module to divide the data into 5 training/validation sets.
 Randomize the KFold (via the shuffle parameter with Random State of 0).

-3) Tune the lambda (alpha) parameter in the lasso model by looping over a grid of possible lambdas (sklearn: lasso)
+4) Tune the lambda (alpha) parameter in the lasso model by looping over a grid of possible lambdas (sklearn: lasso) and scoring each value on each validation fold.

 ```
 For each candidate lambda, loop over the 5 training/test sets.